Uvita (Costa Rica)

 Uvita de Osa is a small town in southern Costa Rica, on a section of coastline known as the Bahía Ballena.
 It is notable for hosting the annual music event (Envision Festival) and being home to the Cola de Ballena (Whale's Tail) beach (Playa Uvita) which is one of the beaches comprising Marino Ballena National Park.
-The Whale's Tail has been described as one of the world's most beautiful beaches.
 Uvita is a good place to see humpback whales in the wild, as there are groups which come from Northern California and Alaska during one time of the year and groups that come from the south and Antarctica during another time of the year.
 Uvita has grown tremendously since the early 2000s and is the commercial center of the Costa Ballena region.
 Many expatriates from North America and Europe have made Uvita their home, so many of the locals speak English as well as Spanish.

 History

 Tourism

 Uvita has become the tourist and adventure tour hub of the Costa Ballena region.
 The town offers several tours ranging from whale watching to horseback riding.
-The town is also known for its many restaurants and accommodations catering to tourist.
+The town is also known for its many restaurants and accommodations catering to tourists.